rust-lang/rfcs/text/3323-restrictions.md

 # Unresolved questions

-- Should unrestricted "restrictions" be allowed to be explicitly stated, or should this be banned?
-  If allowed, should it be a warning?
-  - Both `impl` and `mut` make no sense to have unrestricted, as that is the default behavior.
-An "unnecessary" restriction lint that is warn-by-default would be ideal.
-This would allow macros to emit more flexible syntax.
+- Should an "unnecessary restriction" lint be introduced?
+It would fire when the restriction is as strict or less strict than the visibility.
 This warning could also be used for `pub(self)`.
 - How will restrictions work with `macro_rules!` matchers?
 There is currently a `vis` matcher, but it is likely unwise to add a new matcher for each restriction.
 Should the new syntax be included as part of the `vis` matcher?
 If so, it is important to note that restrictions are not the same